Moeinh77/MouseLogger/README.md

 if you increase the 'acc' less points will be stored and as the result there will be lower accuracy in following the cursor.for capturing the movement for a longer period of time you can increase the size of array points.

-### If you move the mouse in circul while setting the cursors:
+### And if you move the mouse in circle while setting the cursors:

 ![](http://s8.picofile.com/file/8351331818/bandicam20190205121528433.gif)